 Suppose that you are interested assessing whether discharged surgery patients can effectively use their cell phones to communicate information (and photos) about surgical wound healing to their physicians.
 The NIH-funded study design determines whether the single IRB policy applies:

 - Design 1: You (a UW faculty member) will work with a Harborview unit and a UWMC unit to train patients and to collect information about the impact of the cell phone procedure on post-surgical infection.

 This is not a multi-site study, because it is occurring only within the UW and with a single principal investigator (you).

 - Design 2: You know that the procedure is already being used at several hospitals in the Puget Sound region.
 You decide to collect and analyze medical record information about the outcomes associated with the procedure, compared to case control patients at the same hospitals.
 Your research coordinator contacts the medical records department of each hospital to obtain the information.

 This is not a multi-site study, because the non-UW hospitals are not conducting any parts of the protocol.

 - Design 3: Same as Design 2, but you are also collecting the cell phone photos sent by the discharged patients.
 You will send the photos to a colleague at another U.S. university who has developed software that analyzes digital images and that can produce objective measurements of wound size, shape, and color (indicating the presence of infection).
-You will establish a subaward to her, so that she can be paid for the work.
+You will establish a subaward to them, so that they can be paid for the work.